FrancesCoronel/personal-website-v3/_posts/2015-02-20-brief-thoughts-best-bootcamps-switchup.md

 > > > > from all the sites combined that automatically updates would be
 > > > > in place here…
 >
-> Also, I’d recommend checking out this Quora [Has anyone had a bad
+> Also, I'd recommend checking out this Quora [Has anyone had a bad
 > experience at a programming bootcamp?](https://qr.ae/EXqFt) and some
 > Reddit threads for horror stories.